 - Use Graze to find contract grazers

-- California Department of Food and Agriculture: Wildfire Recovery Resources webpage
+- California Department of Food and Agriculture (CDFA): Wildfire Recovery Resources webpage

 - The U.S. Department of Agriculture (USDA) has a Disaster Assistance Discovery Tool that helps producers find what disaster assistance programs are available.